As an Amazon Associate, we earn from qualifying purchases.

 The Loftie Clock is typically around $165 with no required subscription.
 Year one cost: $165 and done.

-If you only care about white noise and a kind alarm, the older Hatch Restore (Check Price on Amazon) at $129.99 is a decent middle path, and a basic white noise machine like the Yogasleep Dohm (Check Price on Amazon) at around $50 will outperform either of these as a pure sound machine.
+If you only care about white noise and a kind alarm, the older .99 is a decent middle path, and a basic white noise machine like the Yogasleep Dohm (Check Price on Amazon) at around $50 will outperform either of these as a pure sound machine.

 Winner: Loftie Clock on raw value, since you don't need to pay monthly to unlock the library.